Industrial Design Services

 The Initial phase of a full product development process is known as design ethnography.
 Design ethnography revolves around gaining an understanding of the intended users of a product.
 This entails identifying who the intended users are and what the intended use of the product is.
 By understanding the user’s perspective the chance of producing a successful product increases significantly.

-Emphasising with users makes sure the product aligns with their needs, is actually what they want rather than what is assumed, is intuitive to use and accomplishes its tasks efficiently.
+Empathising with users makes sure the product aligns with their needs, is actually what they want rather than what is assumed, is intuitive to use and accomplishes its tasks efficiently.
 Understanding and emphasising with the user can be achieved through various research methods and will vary depending on the product.
 Methods may include user observation, interviews or focus groups, journey mapping, user profiling/demographics and empathy mapping.

 The design ethnography phase often also takes into account competitors.
 Conducting competitor research can identify gaps in the market, areas where you or your competitors are falling behind and potential future opportunities.
 By combining user and competitor research it can be possible to pinpoint new features or cost saving measures that have yet to be utilised.